Andrew-Daugherty/Pocket-Sand/README.md

-Pocket Sand is a lightweight Forge mod for Minecraft that introduces a new item: the Pile of Sand.
+Pocket Sand! is a lightweight Forge mod for Minecraft that introduces a new item: the Pile of Sand.

-When defeated, Husk mobs drop Piles of Sand.
-Four piles can be crafted into one Sand block, and a Sand block can also be broken back down into four Piles of Sand.
-In addition, the Pile of Sand item can be thrown like a snowball to temporarily blind enemies for 3 seconds.
+When defeated, Husks drop Piles of Sand.
+Four Piles of Sand can be crafted into one Sand block, and a Sand block can also be broken back down into four Piles of Sand.
+In addition, the Pile of Sand item can be thrown like a snowball to inflict Blindness on the target for 3 seconds.